grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/ScrapeApplicationMetrics.md

 ```

 The [documentation](https://grafana.com/docs/agent/latest/flow/reference/components/discovery.kubernetes/#service-role)
 has the list of meta labels for services.
+Note that there are different labels for port name and port number.
+Make sure
+you use the right label for a named port or simply the port number.

 This is also a good place to add any extra labels that will be scraped.
 For example, if you wanted to set the label
-`team="blue"`, you might use this additional rule:
+`team="blue"`, you might use this additional rule in the `blue_database_service` component we just made:

 ```river
   rule {